16 Top-Rated Beaches in Turkey

 We may earn a commission from affiliate links ()

 With a huge number of beach resorts to choose from, there's something for every kind of traveler here.
-If you like your beach vacation served up with a dash of city life, head to Antalya.
+If you like your beach vacation served up with a dash of city life and plenty of tourist attractions and family-friendly things to do, head to Antalya.
 Prefer nature and a quieter experience that's focused on the beach?
-Beeline straight to Patara or Çirali.
+Beeline straight to Patara or Çıralı.

 Find the best place to visit for your next seaside vacation with our list of the best beaches in Turkey.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.